AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 ### Data Schema Design

 An important aspect of the any data driven application is to be able to design the data schema.
-This helps in data organization so that related data are added to a single table or class and non-related data are put into different tables or classes.
+This helps in data organization so that related data is stored in to a single table or class (in `Parse` terminology) and non-related data is stored into different tables or classes.

-For this app, we will be using just 1 additional data class (represented by `PFObject`) apart from `_User` class that is created by default when first user is registered.
+For this app, we will be using just 1 additional data class (represented by `PFObject`) apart from `_User` class that Parse SDK created when first user is registered. `_User` is specifically reserved for `PFUser` and we can not change the class name for `PFUser`.
+However, we do get to name other classes that store the data.
 This class is will be called `Post` and will have following fields:

 ```
 1. objectId